Docker Installation

 GUI Installation

-Search for “cinemore” to download
+Search for “cinemore” to download the image.
+Add image acceleration source if download is slow.

-Fill in the port and mount paths
+3. Fill in port and volume mapping

 Command Line to Compose